Louis de Clermont, seigneur de Bussy: War of the favourites

-Returning to court, alongside his patron in January 1578 Bussy quickly got involved in almost daily scuffles and combats with the kings men.
+Returning to court, alongside his patron in January 1578 Bussy quickly got involved in almost daily scuffles and combats with the king's men.
 Several days after quarreling with Philibert de Gramont during a ball at the Louvre, Bussy marched on him with 300 supporters, travelling to the porte Saint-Antoine where he challenged Gramont, and the other favourites of the king to duel it out to the death.
 The king intervened, narrowly averting a pitched battle between the two sides, Gramont was frustrated by this intervention and attempted to attack Bussy in his lodgings.
 This too came to nought and both men were temporarily arrested, the king so vexed at these spats that he retired from public view for several days.
-Released in February, Caylus, Saint-Mégrin, François d'Espinay de Saint-Luc and François d'O ambushed Bussy at Saint-Antoine, but he was able to slip their grasp, angrily demanding justice from the king in response.
+Released in February, Caylus, Saint-Mégrin, Saint-Luc and François d'O ambushed Bussy at Saint-Antoine, but he was able to slip their grasp, angrily demanding justice from the king in response.

 Frustrated by the reception he had received at court, Alençon decided to depart court again in February and instructed Bussy and his other favourites to join him in abandoning the king.
-Catherine de Medici, mother of the king, persuaded him to remain, but he remained frosty, refusing to attend the wedding of the kings favourite Saint-Luc.
-Attending the ball to celebrate the wedding later that night, another of the kings favourites, Louis de Maugiron took the opportunity to insult Alençon.
+Catherine de Medici, mother of the king, persuaded him to remain, but he remained frosty, refusing to attend the wedding of the king's favourite Saint-Luc.
+Attending the ball to celebrate the wedding later that night, another of the king's favourites, Louis de Maugiron took the opportunity to insult Alençon.
 Again deciding to leave, his followers were locked in the Louvre and Bastille.
 Urged on by his sister, Alençon offered an apology for his conduct, and that of his followers over the past months.
 As a result his favourites were released from their imprisonment, with Bussy and Caylus forced to embrace as a symbolic act of the reconciliation.
 The apology was not however genuine, and on 14 February Alençon snuck out of court, slipping out of a window, down to a horse where Bussy was waiting for him, together they fled towards Angers.
 Catherine pursued them, hoping to achieve a more real reconciliation, however they refused to see her.
 At this time Alençon made Bussy the 'first gentleman of his chamber'.

 In March after having briefly returned to Paris for some celebrations, Alençon laid out his demands for returning to the city, among them was a demand that Bussy, La Châtre and Simier be inducted into the conseil privé, the innermost royal council of decision making.